boniface/mediaprotos/README.md

 This repository contains the Media Protobuf definitions (`.proto` files) for common domain entities.
 The goal is to maintain consistency and reuse across multiple services implemented in Rust, Scala, and TypeScript.

-**This is a public repository** - no authentication required for cloning or integration.

 ## Initial  Repository Structure

 ```